reactive-streams/reactive-streams-jvm/tck/README.md

 }
 ```

+## Which verifications must be implemented by a compliant implementation?
+In order to be considered an Reactive Streams compliant require implementations to cover their
+Publishers and Subscribers with TCK verifications.
+If a library is only including
+Subscribers, it does not have to implement Publisher tests.
+The same applies to `IdentityProcessorVerification` -
+you do not need to implement it if the library does not contain Processors.

+In the case of Subscriber Verification are two styles of verifications to available: Blackbox or Whitebox.
+It is *strongly* recommend to test `Subscriber` implementations with the `SubscriberWhiteboxVerification` as it is able to
+verify most of the specification.
+The `SubscriberBlackboxVerification` should only be used as a fallback,
+once you are sure implementing the whitebox version will not be possible for your implementation - if that happens
+feel free to open a ticket on the [reactive-streams-jvm](https://github.com/reactive-streams/reactive-streams-jvm) project explaining what stopped you from
+implementing the whitebox verification.

+In summary: implementations are required to use Verifications for the parts of the specification that they implement,
+and suggest using the whitebox verification over blackbox for the subscriber whenever possible.

 ## Upgrading the TCK to newer versions
 While we do not expect the Reactive Streams specification to change in the forseeable future,